Sign up to save your podcasts

 Or

 Acclaimed Israeli-American pianist Orli Shaham is a compelling performer, educator, and recording artist.
 A recipient of the Avery Fisher career Grant, she is Chair of the Board of Trustees of Kaufman Music Center, Artistic Director of Pacific Symphony's chamber series, and was Artist in Residence at Vancouver Symphony.
 On this season 6 finale of Speaking Soundly, Orli sits down with David to reflect on their early musical education together and her motivation to earn degrees from The Juilliard School and Columbia University at the same time.
 Our guest shares how she was fueled by focus and curiosity, two traits she gained growing up the daughter of scientists and in admiration of her older musical brothers.
-To close it out, Orli recalls how her relationship to performance changed once she became a mother, which led to her founding of the Bach Yard musical program for kids, and why her best collaborator is her husband, conductor David Robertson.
+To close it out, Orli recalls how her relationship to performance changed once she became a mother to twin boys, which led to her founding of the Bach Yard musical program for kids, and why her best collaborator is her husband, conductor David Robertson.

 We need your help to amplify artistic voices.
 Please consider supporting this show by making a 100% tax-deductible donation here.